RC258/Discerete-Optimization-for-Scheduling-CPLEX/README.md

 ## Comining Tea Beverage Bar Shift Scheduling
+#### Remark:
+- Considering data ethics and privacy, students information have been anonymized.

 #### Objective:
--Ensure that all part-time employees are fully scheduled while balancing the number of shifts between international students and local workers.
+-Ensure that all part-time students employees are fully scheduled while balancing the number of shifts between international students and local workers.

 #### Constraints:
-- Each worker can work only one shift per time period, and every shift must be assigned exactly one worker.
+- Each employee can work only one shift per time period, and every shift must be assigned exactly one employee.
-- Each international part-time must be fully scheduled for 10 shifts per week.
+- Each international part-time employee must be scheduled for 10 shifts per week.
 - Each international part-time can work at most 2 shifts per day (4 hrs).
 - Each Local student must be scheduled for exactly 14 shifts per week.
 - Each local student can work at most 4 shifts peer day(8 hrs).
 - Each worker's daily shifts must be scheduled consecutively.
 - For any staff is scheduled for a night shift, they cannot be scheduled for the morning shift of the following day.
-- The student timetable must take priority and cannot be conflicted with any shift scheduling.
+- The students' employee academic timetable must take priority and cannot conflict with any shift scheduling.